jbrantly/ts-jsx-loader/README.md

 # ts-jsx-loader

-Webpack loader for selectively transforming JSX based on special syntax.
-Meant to be used with a TypeScript loader to allow using JSX with TypeScript.
+Webpack loader for transforming JSX based on special syntax.
+Meant to be used with a [TypeScript loader](https://github.com/jbrantly/ts-loader) to allow using JSX with TypeScript.

 ## Installation